Scarygami/gplus-experiments/better +1 log/README.md

 ### Requirements/Installation

-1) Go to Google APIs Console https://code.google.com/apis/console/
+1. Go to Google APIs Console https://code.google.com/apis/console/

     Create a new project.

     Activate the Google+ API in `Services`

     In `API Access` copy the `API key`

-2) Edit `plusones.js` and set `YOUR_API_KEY` to the key from the APIs Console.
+2. Edit `plusones.js` and set `YOUR_API_KEY` to the key from the APIs Console.

-3) Once everything is set-up you can load the extension as unpacked extension in Chrome.
+3. Once everything is set-up you can load the extension as unpacked extension in Chrome:

-  Enable "Developer mode" at chrome://chrome/extensions/ "Load unpacked extension" and point it to extension folder.
+    Enable "Developer mode" at chrome://chrome/extensions/

+    "Load unpacked extension" and point it to extension folder.

 ### Licenses